openshift-sustaining/ocp-sustaining-bot/README.md

 ```

 ### 2. Create a Virtual Environment
-It’s recommended to use a virtual environment to manage dependencies:
+It's recommended to use a virtual environment to manage dependencies:

 ```bash
 python3 -m venv .venv